jesings/JOECC/README.md

 Operands come in a number of formats:

 - Registers: registers can come in a number of formats--if the register corresponds to a program variable, it is written as \<variable\_name\>\_\<registernumber\>, and if not it is written as reg\<registernumber\>.
-Registers are suffixed with the type and length of the operand (i.e. s32 for a signed 32 bit integer, u8 for an unsigned 8 bit integer, or f64 for a 64 bit floating point number)
+Registers are suffixed with the type and length of the operand (i.e. s32 for a signed 32 bit integer, u8 for an unsigned 8 bit integer, or f64 for a 64 bit double precision floating point number).
+Registers which correspond to variables whose address is taken in the program may not be given a register number suffix

 - Labels: labels refer to either a label for a program, or a global variable.
 They are written in curly braces like {\<labelname\>}.
 They are similarly suffixed with the type of the type and length being referred to if they are being used as data.